Kernel k-Groups via Hartigan's Method: Introduction

 \subsection{Contributions}

 Although k-groups considers clustering from energy statistics in the particular Euclidean case \cite{Kgroups}, the precise optimization problem behind this approach remains obscure, as well as the connection with other methods in machine learning.
-The main theoretical contribution of this paper is to fill these gaps, which we do in more generality.
-For instance, our approach is not limited to the Euclidean case but holds for general arbitrary spaces of negative type.
-Moreover, we also consider a weighted version of energy statistics.
-Our approach reveals connections between energy statistics based clustering and existing methods such as kernel k-means and graph partitioning problems.

-Another contribution of this paper is to extend Hartigan's method to kernel spaces.
-To the best of our knowledge, such an extension was not previously considered.
-Since this approach was motivated by energy statistics and \cite{Kgroups} considered the Euclidean case, we call the proposed method \emph{kernel k-groups}.
-We show that kernel k-groups has the same complexity as kernel k-means algorithm, however, our numerical results provide compelling evidence that kernel k-groups is more accurate and robust, especially in high dimensions.
+One of the goals of this paper is to fill these gaps.
+More precisely, our main contributions are as follows: \begin{itemize} \item We clearly formulate the optimization problem for clustering based on energy statistics. \item Our approach is not limited to the Euclidean case but holds for general arbitrary spaces of negative type. \item Our approach reveals connections between energy statistics based clustering and existing methods such as kernel k-means and graph partitioning problems. \item We extend Hartigan's method to kernel spaces, which leads to a new clustering method that we call \emph{kernel k-groups}. \end{itemize} Furthermore, we show that kernel k-groups has the same complexity as kernel k-means, however, our numerical results provide compelling evidence that kernel k-groups is more accurate and robust, especially in high dimensions.

-Using the standard kernel defined by energy statistics, our experiments illustrate that kernel k-groups is able to perform accurately on data coming from very different distributions, contrary to k-means and GMM, for instance.
-More specifically, our method performs closely to k-means and GMM on normally distributed data, while it is significantly better on data that is not normally distributed.
+Using the standard kernel defined by energy statistics, our experiments illustrate that kernel k-groups is able to perform accurately on data sampled from very different distributions, contrary to k-means and GMM, for instance.
+More specifically, kernel k-groups performs closely to k-means and GMM on normally distributed data, while it is significantly better on data that is not normally distributed.
 Its superiority in high dimensions is striking, being more accurate than k-means and GMM even in Gaussian settings.
-We also illustrate the advantages of kernel k-groups on real data.
+We also illustrate the advantages of kernel k-groups compared to kernel k-means and spectral clustering on several real datasets.